Cibo *

 Climatisation

-His cuisine is unlike any other, and for good reason: Angelo Ferrigno has had a relatively simple career path.
+His cuisine is unlike any other, and for good reason: Angelo Ferrigno has had a relatively straightforward career.
 “I trained in Auxois.
 I try to be self-taught.
-My colleagues who have been through prestigious establishments have more experience and ease than I do, but I stand by my journey, which proves that one can do things differently to create their own restaurant.”
+My colleagues who have been through the big houses have more experience and facilities than I do, but I defend my career path, which proves that there are other ways of setting up your own restaurant.

-In 2012, he joined La Maison des Cariatides in Dijon and worked his way up to become chef in 2015.
-“I felt good there, but I would regularly hear people say ‘The food at Angelo’s is great.'”
-As a result, in 2018, at only 26 years old, he decided to open his own restaurant, but it wasn’t until after two years of renovations that CIBO came to life.
-“I wanted to feel at home; I had to redo everything, from floor to ceiling, to create a kitchen to my liking.”
+In 2012, he joined La Maison des Cariatides, in Dijon, and worked his way up through the ranks to become chef, in 2015.
+“I felt comfortable there, but I regularly heard people say, ‘We eat well at Angelo’s.'”
+As a result, in 2018 and at just 26 years of age, he decided to open his own restaurant, but it was only after two years of work that CIBO saw the light of day.
+“I wanted to feel at home; I had to redo everything, from floor to ceiling, to create a kitchen to my taste.”

-On the plate, the Burgundian showcases his local terroir but also draws inspiration from his Italian and Portuguese origins.
-“It’s a cuisine that’s in tune with the times.
-I focus on producers within a 200 km radius, but why not also use a local company specializing in Japanese products.”
+On the plate, this Burgundian not only puts his homeland first, but also draws inspiration from his Italian and Portuguese origins.
+“It’s a cuisine in tune with the times.
+I rely on producers located within a 200 km radius, but why not also on a local company specializing in Japanese products.”
 He has been awarded 3 toques and promoted to Grand de Demain in the France 2022 guide.